vgmoose/pypokescript/README.md

 ```

 ## Running the GUI
-A GUI is in development, and requires [wxPython](https://wxpython.org/pages/downloads/index.html) as a dependency.
+A GUI is in development, and requires [wxPython](https://wxpython.org/pages/downloads/index.html) and [Flask](https://pypi.org/project/Flask/1.0.2/) as dependencies.
 To run the GUI, use the following command:
 ```
 python3 -m pypokescript.gui.gui
 ```